plone/volto/docs/source/blocks/ssr.md

 `asyncPropExtenders`.

 For blocks we have a similar mechanism but we provide it via the `config.blocks` registry.
-To use it, add the `getAsyncProps` key in your block configuration, pointing to a function that returns a list of promises.
+To use it, add the `getAsyncData` key in your block configuration, pointing to a function that returns a list of promises.

 For example: